digitalinteraction/timesync/README.md

 Open Movement One-Dimensional Long-term Time Series Data Synchronization

-Long term (e.g. 7-day) accelerometer measurements (e.g. from multiple sites on the same body).
+For general information on time and synchronization in AX devices, see the [FAQ](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-faq.md#synchronizing-data-between-devices-or-with-other-devices).

-Local oscillators with different frequencies and stability (in ppm) cause drift.
+This tool is designed for long term (e.g. 7-day) accelerometer measurements from multiple sites on the same body.
+The local oscillators have slightly different frequencies and stability (in ppm) causing gradual drift.

 ## Usage

 The code can be compiled for Linux, Windows (native and *Bash on Ubuntu on Windows*), and Mac (untested).

-Instructions for building from the repository in your terminal (for Windows native builds replace `make` with the `build` script):
+Steps for building from the repository in your terminal -- for Windows native builds, replace `make` with the `build` script, or consider a [release binary](https://github.com/digitalinteraction/timesync/releases/):

 ```bash
 git clone https://openlab.ncl.ac.uk/gitlab/dan.jackson/timesync